Population of Lebanon

 Most estimates concerning the size of the community range from 23 to 25 percent of the population.
 Higher estimates up to 30 percent are probably overrated, if only for the fact that emigration was particularly high among young Lebanese Christians during and after the Civil War (1975-1990).
 Maronites have traditionally occupied the highest stratum of the social pyramid in Lebanon.
 For many of their (political) leaders, the Maronite community is the ‘foundation of the Lebanese nation’.

-In 2017, the number of Palestinian refugees in Lebanese camps and communities was 174,422, according to a census conducted by the Lebanese Central Administration of Statistics and the Palestinian Central Bureau of Statistics.
+While it is estimated that there are about half a million Palestinian refugees on Lebanese territory, the number of Palestinian refugees in Lebanese camps and gatherings did not exceed 174,422 individuals during 2017, according to a census conducted by the Lebanese Central Administration of Statistics and the Palestinian Central Bureau of Statistics.

 Palestinian refugees live in 12 camps and 156 gatherings, distributed over the five Lebanese governorates.
 The results of the census showed that about 45 per cent of the refugees reside in the camps, compared with 55 per cent in Palestinian communities and adjacent areas.
 The majority are concentrated in Sidon (35.8 per cent), followed by the North Region with 25.1 per cent, 14.7 per cent in Tyre, 13.4 per cent in Beirut, 7.1 per cent in Chouf District and 4 per cent in Beqaa.